-As we said it is best for beginners, it comes with a built-in feature for exercise you through scales and melodies.
+As we said it is best for beginners, it comes with a built-in feature to exercise you through scales and melodies.

 GET SOME BASIC ARRANGER TOOLS »

-Some of the high-end portable keyboards allows you to record some stuff you do and even record yourself as you play along.
+Some of the high-end portable keyboards allow you to record some stuff you do and even record yourself as you play along.